 The words of Northern Pomo are made up of 39 distinct sounds, many quite different from English.
 It's possible to write the sounds of a language in many ways.
 Here we use a writing system that attempts to capture all the important sound distinctions while still aiming to minimize the number of special characters.

 Click on a letter to listen to the corresponding sound.
+Each sound is repeated twice so you can hear it clearly.
 (Note: it may take a few seconds to hear the sound, depending on your internet speed.)

 How can I type these letters on my computer or mobile?